mohdahsank001/SimpleJavaPrograms/README.md

 # SimpleJavaPrograms

-This repository contain simple Java programs and solutions to programming Challenges.
+This repository consists of simple Java programs !